HECVAT Compliance: Complete Guide [2026]

 • For vendors: How to complete the questionnaire accurately, share results with multiple institutions, and transition from HECVAT 3

-Time to complete: Most organizations require 8 to 20 hours to complete HECVAT thoroughly.
-A single completed workbook can be shared with multiple requesting institutions.
+Time to complete: Most organizations require 8 to 20 hours to complete HECVAT.
+Once completed, the workbook can be shared with multiple requesting institutions.

-HECVAT does not replace legal or regulatory frameworks.
-It functions as a structured due-diligence tool that consolidates security controls, privacy practices, governance, and case-specific requirements into a single assessment, helping institutions ask structured questions and compare vendors more efficiently.
+The toolkit functions as a structured due-diligence tool that consolidates security controls, privacy practices, governance, and case-specific requirements into one assessment, helping institutions ask structured questions and compare vendors efficiently.
+HECVAT does not replace the underlying legal or regulatory frameworks.

-Completing a HECVAT indicates that a vendor has relevant controls in place, but it does not establish legal compliance, certification, or conformance under any separate framework like HIPAA, FERPA, GDPR, or NIST.
+Completing a HECVAT indicates that a vendor has relevant controls in place.
+Completion does not establish legal compliance, certification, or conformance under any separate framework like HIPAA, FERPA, GDPR, or NIST.
 Some framework requirements appear directly through case-specific questions.
-Others are reflected indirectly through broader privacy, governance, and security prompts.
+Others appear indirectly through broader privacy, governance, and security prompts.

 HECVAT 4 addresses the following regulatory frameworks across its workbook tabs.